Gurrt/software-process/assignment-1/combined.md

   acted in conflict with the CMS's ethical code.

 * **Contracting officers did not always prepare contractor past-performance evaluations**.
-Some contracts were not registered at the instituion that keeps a record of government contractors.
+Some contracts were not registered at the institution that keeps a record of government contractors.
 Subsequently, the CMS did not perform performance reviews for those contracts that are required for the logs of that institution.